Pooh's Heffalump Movie: Box office

-The film made $5.8 million in its opening weekend, a per theater average of $2,296 from 2,529 theaters.
+Pooh's Heffalump Movie made $5.8 million in its opening weekend, a per theater average of $2,296 from 2,529 theaters.
 The film ended up with a final gross of $18.1 million in North America and $34.8 million in other countries, bringing the total worldwide gross to $52.9 million.

+Critical response

+Metacritic, which uses a weighted average, assigned the a score of 64 out of 100, based on 23 critics, indicating "generally favorable" reviews.

 Sequel

 A sequel, Pooh's Heffalump Halloween Movie, was released direct-to-video on September 13, 2005.